Clayton Morris: Financial journalism and real estate ventures

 Morris hosts the Investing in Real Estate podcast and Morris Invest YouTube channel, and he developed the Financial Freedom Academy, an online financial planning service.
 Morris and his wife Natali Morris co-authored a book, How to Pay Off Your Mortgage in 5 Years.
 They also co-host a daily YouTube show on their Redacted channel.

 In March 2019, investors filed more than two dozen lawsuits in Indiana and New Jersey, claiming that Morris was running a Ponzi scheme involving the sales of some houses in C- and D-class neighborhoods that were marketed through his investment company, Morris Invest, in Indianapolis.
 The investors claimed they were sold rental properties which Morris Invest promised to rehabilitate and rent out, earning them rental income.
 These properties belonged to Bert Whalen.
 Some investors claimed that they later discovered the properties they received rental income from for several months were boarded up and vacant, and they began receiving city code and country health department violations.
 Others found they had purchased vacant lots, small shacks or buildings that were falling down.
 Morris denied responsibility, asserting he referred investors to Whalen and that Whalen was responsible for managing the properties, even though many investors believed they were dealing directly with Morris.
 In November 2019, Whalen was indicted by a federal grand jury for defrauding investors; the indictment did not name Morris.
 Whalen pleaded guilty in March 2022.

 Morris sued HoltonWiseTV in federal court in October 2019 for $7.2 million, alleging copyright infringement; the case stemmed from HoltonWiseTV's production of a three-hour documentary investigating the alleged involvement of Morris in various real estate scams.
 In March 2020, Morris lost the suit.

 In May 2020, the state of Indiana filed a civil lawsuit against Clayton Morris, among others, for violating Indiana's deceptive sales and home loan acts in real estate deals involving more than 150 properties in Marion County.

 Personal life

 He and his wife, Natali, have three children and lived in Maplewood, New Jersey, until 2019.
 They initially planned to move to Pennsylvania in early 2019 but moved to Portugal later that year, with Natali Morris citing the "collective soul challenge" in their business as a reason to leave the country.
 The family at the time had moved to the country on temporary visas to allow their children to attend schools overseas.
 The move to Portugal drew criticism from investors suing Morris at the time, who worried that his relocation could make it harder for them to retrieve damages if courts found in their favor.
+As of 2025, Morris and his family live in Colorado.